microsoftgraph/microsoft-graph-docs-contrib/concepts/security_siemintegration.md

 > **Note:** At this time, the Azure Monitor Diagnostic settings blade does not allow configuration of tenant-level resources.
 Because  security API alerts is a tenant-level resource, you have to use the Azure Resource Manager API to configure Azure Monitor for your organization’s security alerts.

 1. In your Azure subscription, register "microsoft.insights" (Azure Monitor) as a resource provider.
-> **Note:** Do not register "Microsoft.SecurityGraph" (Security Graph API) as a resource provider in your Azure subscription since "Microsoft.SecurityGraph" is a tenant level provider.
+> **Note:** Do not register "Microsoft.SecurityGraph" (Graph Security API) as a resource provider in your Azure subscription since "Microsoft.SecurityGraph" is a tenant level provider.
 Tenant level configuration will be part of #6 below.

 2. To configure Azure Monitor using the Azure Resource Manager API, obtain the [ARMClient](https://github.com/projectkudu/ARMClient) tool.
 This tool will be used to send REST API calls to the Azure portal from a command line.